Arkansas sheriff charged with assaulting detainees

-(CNN)An Arkansas sheriff has been charged with federal civil rights offenses after allegedly assaulting three detainees, according to the US Department of Justice.
+(CNN)An Arkansas sheriff has been charged with federal civil rights offenses after allegedly assaulting three detainees, according to the US Justice Department.

-Franklin County Sheriff Anthony Boen, 49, is indicted on charges that he violated the civil rights of three pretrial detainees by using unreasonable force, the DOJ's US Attorney's Office for the Western District of Arkansas said in a release Tuesday.
+Franklin County Sheriff Anthony Boen, 49, is indicted on charges that he violated the civil rights of three pretrial detainees by using unreasonable force, the US Attorney's Office for the Western District of Arkansas said in a release Tuesday.

+According to court documents, Boen was arrested on Tuesday and released on $5,000 bond.
+He entered a not guilty plea to the indictment.

 Count one of the indictment alleges that in September 2017, Boen punched a detained person several times, including in the head, while the person was handcuffed and shackled in the back of a police car.